white-ws/whitewingedsoul/themes/next/docs/MATH.md

 The behavior of default (`true`) is to render Math Equations **on demand**.

-It will only render those posts which have `mathjax: true` in their Front Matter.
+It will only render those posts which have `mathjax: true` in their Front-matter.

 For example: